megardn/PennLINC.github.io/docs/TheWay/RunningDataLadPipelines.md

 ```

 This will create a `${BIDSAPP}` directory that contains numerous other
-directories needed to run the app at scale.
+directories needed to run the app at scale. ⚠️ ⚠️ WARNING ⚠️ ⚠️ Once you have aleady
+run the commands above and created your `${BIDSAPP}` directory, DO NOT rename or
+change the path to any of the directories that were inputs to your bootstrap script!!

 Most relevant for you is the
 `${BIDSAPP}/analysis` directory.
 This is a regular datalad dataset that
 contains the code, input data, and remote configuration needed to run the
 jobs on the cluster.